Red Flag (band): History

-Red Flag toured frequently, playing at first as opening act to new wave and synthpop artists such as Devo, Thomas Dolby, Book of Love and Real Life.
+Red Flag toured frequently, playing at first as opening act to new wave and synthpop artists such as Devo, Polysics(in 2007), Ryukyudisko(in 2007), Thomas Dolby, Book of Love and Real Life.

 In 1991, Enigma Records closed, and the duo signed on with I.R.S.
 Records and released "Machines" in 1992 before leaving the label in 1993.
 The brothers then founded an independent record label, Plan B Records, from which they have released all their subsequent recordings.
 Red Flag tracks have appeared on numerous compilations, including several put out by Razormaid.

 By 2000 and the release of the highly acclaimed dark album, The Crypt, the brothers were performing with European electropop and futurepop bands like Dance or Die, Melotron, Mesh, T.O.Y., and De/Vision.

 On 17 May 2002, Red Flag performed for an audience of nearly one thousand at a concert at the Museum of the Nation in Lima, Peru.

-Mark Reynolds died of suicide on 7 April 2003.
+Mark Reynolds died on 7 April 2003.

 In 2007, Chris Reynolds relaunched the band's official website, announcing plans to record a new Red Flag album solo.
 The new album, titled Born Again, which marked Chris Reynolds' debut as vocalist, captivated fans in the dark industrial and goth genres.
 Chris Reynolds also revealed plans for a winter 2007 release Christmas-themed album and possibly a "best of" album in the coming year.
 Red Flag's comeback tour was kicked off by shows in Chicago and included festival performances at Dark Arts Festival 07 and Gothicfest 07 and Gothic Cruise 08.
 Paul Fredric of Asmodeus X and Phase Theory filled in on electronic percussion.

+In 2023, Chris Reynolds announced on X (formerly Twitter) had announced Red Flag had broken up and that he wouldn’t be using the name anymore and will be releasing new music under his real name.